 For autonomous PR monitoring, /autofix-pr spawns a Claude Code on the web session that watches your current branch’s PR.
 When CI fails or a reviewer leaves a comment, Claude investigates and pushes a fix.
 Pass a prompt to narrow scope: /autofix-pr only fix lint and type errors.
 It requires the Claude GitHub App installed on the repository, access to Claude Code on the web, and is not available to organizations with Zero Data Retention enabled.

-/ultrareview (new in v2.1.112) runs a comprehensive cloud-based code review using parallel multi-agent analysis and critique.
+/ultrareview (new in v2.1.86, highlighted in v2.1.112) runs a comprehensive cloud-based code review using parallel multi-agent analysis and critique.
 It requires Claude.ai account authentication — if signed in with an API key only, run /login first.
 It runs on Claude Code on the web infrastructure.
 Invoke with no arguments to review your current branch, or /ultrareview <PR#> to fetch and review a specific GitHub PR.
-Pro/Max get 3 free one-time runs (expire May 5, 2026, do not refresh), then each review costs roughly $5–$20 as extra usage.
+Pro/Max get 3 free one-time runs (a one-time allotment per account, do not refresh), then each review costs roughly $5–$20 as extra usage.
 Team/Enterprise have no free runs and are billed as extra usage.
 Extra usage must be enabled on the account — if disabled, Claude Code blocks the launch and links to billing settings.
 Use /tasks to track running and completed reviews, open detail views, or stop an in-progress review (stopping archives the cloud session; partial findings are not returned).
-Not available on Bedrock, Vertex AI, or Foundry.
+Check the official docs to confirm /ultrareview availability on your platform.
+Dynamic workflows are available on all paid plans on Amazon Bedrock, Google Cloud Vertex AI, and Microsoft Foundry (Claude Code v2.1.154+).

 /ultrareview # review current branch